SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

     question = "I have a flute, a piano, a trombone, four stoves, a violin, an accordion, a clarinet, a drum, two lamps, and a trumpet.
 How many musical instruments do I have?"

 For optimization, we will demonstrate both few-shot In-context Learning(ICL) and the instruction/prompt optimization.

+We especially want to know how the auto-training pipeline perform on both good and bad starting prompt.

+On a low performing starting prompt, our zero-shot optimizer stats:

+.. list-table:: Scores by Method and Split On Low-performing Starting Prompt
+   :header-rows: 1
+   :widths: 20 20 20 20

+   * - Method
+     - Train
+     - Val
+     - Test
+   * - Start (manual prompt)
+     - N/A (50 samples)
+     - 0.54 (50 samples)
+     - 0.65 (100 samples)
+   * - Optimized Zero-shot
+     - N/A
+     - 0.9 (**+36%**)
+     - 0.9 (**+25%**)

+It converged within 5 steps where each batch has a size of only 4 samples.

+.. list-table:: Manual Prompt vs Optimized Prompt
+   :header-rows: 1
+   :widths: 20 20

+   * - Method
+     - Prompt
+   * - Manual
+     - You will answer a reasoning question.
+The last line of your response should be of the following format: 'Answer: $VALUE' where VALUE is a numerical value.
+   * - Optimized (zero-shot) (90% on val, 90% on test)
+     - You will answer a reasoning question by performing detailed and careful counting of each item.
+Ensure no items, particularly those in plural form, are miscounted.
+The last line of your response should be formatted as follows: 'Answer: $VALUE' where VALUE is a numerical value.

+And we will see how we optimize an already high-performing task pipeline (~90% accuracy) to even higher which would have been really difficult if we try to manually optimize the promot.

+.. list-table:: Scores by Method and Split On High-performing Starting Prompt
+   :header-rows: 1
+   :widths: 20 20 20 20

+   * - Method
+     - Train
+     - Val
+     - Test
+   * - Start (manual prompt)
+     - 0.88 (50 samples)
+     - 0.90 (50 samples)
+     - 0.87 (100 samples)
+   * - Optimized Zero-shot
+     - N/A
+     - 0.98 (**+8%**)
+     - 0.91 (**+4%**)

+.. list-table:: Manual Prompt vs Optimized Prompt
+   :header-rows: 1
+   :widths: 20 20

+   * - Method
+     - Prompt
+   * - Manual
+     - You will answer a reasoning question.
+Think step by step.
+The last line of your response should be of the following format: 'Answer: $VALUE' where VALUE is a numerical value.
+   * - Optimized (zero-shot) (92% on val, 91% on test)
+     - You will answer a reasoning question.
+Think step by step, and make sure to convert any numbers written in words into numerals.
+Double-check your calculations.
+The last line of your response should be of the following format: 'Answer: $VALUE' where VALUE is a numerical value.
+   * - Optimized (plus generated examples by itself) (98% on val, 91% on test)
+     - You will answer a reasoning question.
+Think step by step and double-check each calculation you make.
+Pay close attention to any numerical quantities in the text, converting written numbers into their numerical equivalents.
+Additionally, re-verify your final answer before concluding.
+The last line of your response should be of the following format: 'Answer: $VALUE' where VALUE is a numerical value.
+Here are some examples: 1.
+I have a flute, a piano, a trombone, four stoves, a violin, an accordion, a clarinet, a drum, two lamps, and a trumpet.
+How many musical instruments do I have?
+Answer: 8

+Now, let's get started on how to implement and to achieve the above results.

 Build the task pipeline
 --------------------------